pallets/jinja/index.rst

 -   Sandboxed execution mode.
 Every aspect of the template execution is monitored and explicitly whitelisted or blacklisted, whatever is preferred.
 This makes it possible to execute untrusted templates.
--   powerful automatic HTML escaping system for cross site scripting prevention.
+-   Powerful automatic HTML escaping system for cross site scripting prevention.
 -   Template inheritance makes it possible to use the same or a similar layout for all templates.